LukeShu/leaguer/doc/Sprint2-Retrospective.md

 # How to improve

-Our biggest fault this time around was the lack of motivation before spring break.
+1. We can better document our code with proper commentation and indentation.
+The team has run into issues where we've become confused with our own code and wasted time reviewing code.

-Our commits slowed to a halt the week before spring break.
+2. Our commits slowed to a halt the week before spring break.
+In this upcoming sprint we plan to take a stronger initiative and take a running start rather than a last lap dash.

+3. We can more carefully push and merge.
+We ran into a couple issues where team members broke each others work.
+These mistakes cost a lot of time to fix.